 View the elapsed execution time of individual statements in your shader to understand where it spends the most time.

-To use the shader profiler on your project, the
+To use the shader profiler on your project, set up the

 In Xcode, navigate to your project's build settings.